-All English courses numbered 200 and above require successful completion of ENGL 111 and ENGL 112.

-A general prerequisite for any English (ENGL) course numbered 300 and above is successful completion of any 200-level ENGL course.
+- All English courses numbered 200 and above require successful completion of ENGL 111 (First Year Composition I) and ENGL 112 (First Year Composition II). - A general prerequisite for any ENGL course numbered 300 and above is successful completion of any 200-level ENGL course.
 Majors should complete the foundational course, ENGL 310 (Major Author), as early as possible and should take the Capstone Project course, ENGL 472, in their senior year.
 Courses with changed emphases may be repeated for further credit.
-With the exception of ENGL 472, all English courses numbered 300 and above are available for elective credit and upon request, for graduate credit.

-- ENGL 100: Introduction Freshman Composition & Literature, (F) (S) (3).
+With the exception of ENGL 472, all English courses numbered 300 and above are available for elective credit and upon request, for graduate credit. - ENGL 100: Introduction Freshman Composition & Literature, (F) (S) (3).
 This course develops skills of writing (including use of documentation), speaking, and critical reading.
 Tutorials and writing groups are a required component of the course.
-Students are placed into this course based upon ACT scores in English. - ENGL 111: First Year Composition I, (F) (S) (3).
+Students are placed into this course based upon ACT scores in English.
+Fee: \$35 Writing Center fee required. - ENGL 111: First Year Composition I, (F) (S) (3).
 Writing papers for a variety of rhetorical situations, as an introduction to academic discourse and reading of short prose pieces, as models and for discussion.
 Introduces scholarly modes of documentation and academic integrity.
-Must precede ENGL 112. - ENGL 112: First Year Composition II, (F) (S) (3).
+Must precede ENGL 112.
+Fee: \$35 Writing Center fee required. - ENGL 112: First Year Composition II, (F) (S) (3).
 Continuing the work of ENGL 111, students review mechanics and strengthen rhetorical skills through critical academic writing, culminating in a term project including scholarly research and documentation.
-Prerequisite: ENGL 111. - ENGL 211: Western Literature in Translation, (F) (3).
+Prerequisite: ENGL 111.
+Fee: \$35 Writing Center fee required. - ENGL 211: Western Literature in Translation, (F) (3).
 A survey of non-Anglophone Western literary works and forms from antiquity to the present.
-May focus on a form, region, or theme. - ENGL 212: Western Literature, (S) (3).
+May focus on a form, region, or theme. - ENGL 212: Non-Western Literature in Translation, (S) (3).
 A survey of non-Western literary works and forms from antiquity to the present.
 May focus on a form, region, or theme. - ENGL 221: Survey of English Literature I, (F) (3).
 A survey of literature written in English, in Great Britain.
 Includes the Middle Ages, Renaissance, Restoration, and the Eighteenth Century. - ENGL 222: Survey of English Literature II, (S) (3).
 A survey of literature written in English in Great Britain.
 Includes the Romantic, Victorian, Modern, and Contemporary periods. - ENGL 231: Survey of American Literature I, (F) (3).
 A survey of literature from the Colonial period to the American Civil War. - ENGL 232: Survey of American Literature II, (S) (3).
 A survey of literature from the Civil War to the present. - ENGL 235: Southern Literature, (F) (3).
 A survey of the fiction, poetry, and drama of the American South, including such canonical figures as Poe, Faulkner, Toomer, Warren.
 O'Connor, Dickey, Welty, Williams, McCarthy, and others, as well as emerging or disputed writers.
 The course may be arranged by period, theme, or genre.
 Prerequisites: ENGL 111 and ENGL 112, or equivalent courses.
 Even years only. - ENGL 252: Appalachian Literature, (S) (3).
 An interdisciplinary study of the literature(s) of Appalachia, focusing on the region's cultural richness and diversity, exploring such texts as novels, poems, films, and recorded song from the perspectives of literary critics and cultural historians.
 Odd years only. - ENGL 262: African American Literature, (S) (3).
 An introduction to the oral and written literature of African Americans, from the colonial period through the 20th century.
 Multiple genres such as the novel, essay, short story, autobiography/slave narrative, poetry, drama, speech/sermon, and songs are studied from the perspectives of literary critic and cultural historian.
 Even years only.